Identification and adaptive control of a high-contrast focal plane wavefront correction system: Overview of high-contrast focal plane wavefront correction

 where $\circ$ represents the element-wise multiplication and $\star$ denotes complex conjugation.
 Eq.~\ref{eq:stateTransition} and Eq.~\ref{eq:intensity} are, respectively, the state transition and observation equation of the state-space model.

 Since the measurement Eq.~\ref{eq:intensity} is the sum of the squares of the real and imaginary components, it is impossible to extract the full complex electric field from a single measurement.
-Instead, the current approach is to apply $n$ ($n \geq 2$) positive and negative ``probe'' commands to the DM, denoted by $u_k^p = [u_k^{p, 1}, \cdots, u_k^{p, n}]$, which result in the set of $2n$ intensity measurements,
+Instead, the current approach is to apply $n$ ($n \geq 2$) pairs of opposite ``probe'' commands to the DM\cite{borde2006high, give2011pair}, denoted by $u_k^p = [u_k^{p, 1}, \cdots, u_k^{p, n}]$, which result in the set of $2n$ intensity measurements,

 These are then subtracted to form an overdetermined set of $n$ linear measurements of the electric field,

 where $\text{diag}\{\cdot\}$ represents the diagonal matrix constructed from a vector.
 Equations~\ref{eq:stateTransition} and \ref{eq:differenceImage} make up the linear state-space model of the FPWC system.